brysonon/startup/README.md

 Notes about console assignment:
 This was a great experience.
 I learned a ton about repositories and cloning them to my computer.
 I learned how to push and pull changes.
 I learned how to edit my files using the console and GitHub.
 Steps to remember: git pull, git add ., git commit -m "(insert message)", git push
+Also: check what directory with cmd and change directory with cd

 Notes on simon project:
 This project was a lot of fun and solidified my understanding with HTML structure, content, and layout.
 I had fun experimenting with different HTML elements.
 I also became a lot more comfortable with pushing my local development edits to my repository and constantly checking to make sure my progress was saved.
 I want to remember the console command: ./deployFiles.sh -k /keys/mykey.pem -h mydomain.click -s simon to deploy to my production environment.
 Head to simon.brysonon.com to check it out!